-In one of my previous posts, I shared how to serve AWS S3 Assets Through AWS CloudFront in a Laravel project.
-Building on that, In this post, I'm going to show you how to configure your AWS Cloudfront distribution to use a custom domain.
+In a previous post, we saw how to serve S3 Assets through AWS CloudFront in a Laravel project.
+In this post, we are going to build on that and learn how to configure our Cloudfront distribution to use a custom domain.

 Without wasting any time, let's get started.

 In order to serve your S3/CloudFront assets on a custom domain with HTTPS enabled, you need to configure your CloudFront Distribution with a valid SSL certificate.
 Follow the following steps to obtain a free SSL certificate using AWS Certificate Manager (ACM).

 Open the Request a certificate page in the AWS Certificate Management console